christopherzc/christopherzc.github.io/_pages/publications.md

 **Christopher Cui***, Jui-Tse Hung*, Vaibhav Malhotra, Hardik Goel, Raghav Apoorv, Thad Starner
 *equal contribution*

+TLDR: Using answer timestamps and decision trees to catch cheaters.Extension of Examintor v3

 **Published in**: Proceedings of the Tenth ACM Conference on Learning@ Scale 2024

 ---